cameronaziz/tkww-assistant/README.md

 ![TKWW Assistant Convert](docs/TKWW%20Assistant%20-%20Convert.gif)

 ## Features
-To execute a command, press `⌘` + `⇧ Shift` + `P`.
+To execute a command, press `⌘ Command` + `⇧ Shift` + `P`.
 Once the VSCode Command Palette opens, type the command, as written in each section header.

 ---
 #### `Convert to TKWW Union CSS Variables`